Control (management): Information flow

 Another problem of control relates to the improper timing of information introduced into the feedback channel.
 Improper timing can occur in both computerized and human control systems, either by mistakes in measurement or in judgment.
 The more rapid the system's response to an error signal, the more likely it is that the system could over adjust; yet the need for prompt action is important because any delay in providing corrective input could also be crucial.
 A system generating feedback inconsistent with current need will tend to fluctuate and will not adjust in the desired manner.

 The most serious problem in information flow arises when the delay in feedback is exactly one-half cycle, for then the corrective action is superimposed on a variation from norm which, at that moment, is in the same direction as that of the correction.
 This causes the system to overcorrect, and then if the reverse adjustment is made out of cycle, to correct too much in the other direction, and so on until the system fluctuates ("oscillates") out of control.
 This phenomenon is illustrated in Figure 1.
 "Oscillation and Feedback".
 If, at Point A, the trend below standard is recognized and new inputs are added, but not until Point B, the system will overreact and go beyond the allowable limits.
 Again, if this is recognized at Point C, but inputs are not withdrawn until Point D, it will cause the system to drop below the lower limit of allowable variation.

 One solution to this problem rests in anticipation, which involves measuring not only the change but also the rate of change.
 The correction is outlined as a factor of the type and rate of the error.
 The difficulty also might be overcome by reducing the time lag between the measurement of the output and the adjustment to input.
 If a trend can be indicated, a time lead can be introduced to compensate for the time lag, bringing about consistency between the need for correction and the type and magnitude of the indicated action.
 It is usually more effective for an organization to maintain continuous measurement of its performance and to make small adjustments in operations constantly (this assumes a highly sensitive control system).
 Information feedback, consequently, should be timely and correct to be effective.
 That is, the information should provide an accurate indication of the status of the system.

-Contemporary challenges to management control systems are systematised by Lambovska and Angelova-Stanimirova in.
+Contemporary challenges to management control systems are systematized by Lambovska and Angelova-Stanimirova in a 2025 study.